stephen1cowley/doubt-injection/README.md

 - TEST whether new injection solves problem!!
 - Create plots, do a write up plus plan for final 2 weeks
 - 50 responses at each temperature for DeepSeek on 10 simplebench questions
+- Equal weighting of the 6 questions, for fair comparisons!